-This course focuses on the prevention, treatment, and rehabilitation of athletic injuries.
+This course focuses on preventing, treating, and rehabilitating athletic injuries.
 Terminology, basic first aid, and preventative taping are incorporated, and students receive CPR certification.
 They are required to do observations/internships to see how the skills they acquire are put to work.